nico-castell/bin-unbin/man-src/binme.1.md

 : Success

 **1**
-: Missing or excesive arguments.
+: Incorrect use of arguments

 # COPYRIGHT
 Copyright © Nicolás Castellán 2021.
 License MIT.
 This software is provided "AS IS", there's no warrany of any kind.